Las Vegas Criminal Defense

 With some Vegas defense lawyers, your case will be farmed out to a less knowledgeable associate.
 When you go to Pariente Law Firm, P.C., you are guaranteed the full attention of an attorney who has been on the other side of criminal cases as an assistant district attorney, and who has spent the past 17 years and a half defending those accused of breaking the law.
 Michael Pariente is able and prepared to take your cases in Nevada state and federal courts.

 Any criminal charge can have far-reaching negative repercussions.
-For serious charges, there might be time in prison, including mandatory minimum sentences for some offenses, and significant fines.
-However, even minor charges will stay on your criminal record.
+For serious charges, such as a felony, there might be time in prison, including mandatory minimum sentences for some offenses, and significant fines.
+However, even minor charges, such as a misdemeanor, will stay on your criminal record.
 They can haunt you for a long time, preventing you from getting jobs, loans, housing and from attending the school of your dreams.

 In any criminal case, you have the right to an defense attorney who can represent you and defend your rights.
 Your lawyer can challenge the arrest, the evidence, and the testimony of any witnesses brought forward against you.
 He can seek to show the reasonable doubt that exists in your case.

 Michael Pariente is an experienced former prosecutor and federal public defender who can represent you.
 At Pariente Law Firm, P.C., your case will never be handed off to an inexperienced associate.
 Michael Pariente personally handles all matters for you.